-Sky: Children of Light developer Thatgamecompany raises $1 million for pandemic relief
+Sky: Children of the Light developer Thatgamecompany raises $1 million for pandemic relief

-Thatgamecompany, the developer of Journey and Sky: Children of Light, said it raised $1.02 million for pandemic relief through a fundraiser inside its mobile game.
+Thatgamecompany, the developer of Journey and Sky: Children of the Light, said it raised $1.02 million for pandemic relief through a fundraiser inside its mobile game.

 The Santa Monica, California-based company said it is donating the money from Sky fans to the nonprofits Doctors Without Borders/Médecins Sans Frontières (MSF), and it also completed a separate charitable drive with OneTreePlanted.

-Thatgamecompany said recently that Sky: Children of Light has been downloaded more than 20 million times on iOS and Android, and it has been praised as a game that encourages positive and compassionate behaviors in its design and community.
+Thatgamecompany said recently that Sky: Children of the Light has more than 20 million downloads on iOS and Android, and it has been praised as a game that encourages positive and compassionate behaviors in its design and community.

-The company launched a “Days of Healing” campaign in Sky where players could purchase a special flower accessory pack to show their gratitude to frontline workers during the COVID-19 pandemic.
+The company launched a “Days of Healing” campaign in Sky, where players could purchase a special flower accessory pack to show their gratitude to frontline workers during the COVID-19 pandemic.
 Thatgamecmpany said it would donate 100% of net proceeds to MSF.

 Earlier in the year, Thatgamecompany also launched a limited-time “Days of Nature” Earth Day event, which promoted the environmental themes and offered an Earth-cape for Sky players to purchase.
 For every Earth-cape purchased, the studio planted a tree in the real world, with 40,576 trees in total planted across the Amazonian and Australian forests damaged by wildfires.